Become a craft brewer immediately.

-I put off trying my hand at home brewing for years and years because I assumed it was tough and that I’d only ever produce bad beer.
-Once I got started, I couldn’t believe what I had been missing out on all these years.
-Had I had a guide like this early on, I would have started brewing craft beer so much sooner.
+I put off home brewing for years because I assumed it was tough and that I’d make bad beer.
+Once I started, I couldn’t believe what I had been missing out on.
+If I had a guide like this early on, I would have started brewing craft beer so much sooner.

 Who Is This Guide For?

 It’s for everyone who has put off learning to brew because it seemed intimidating.

 If you want to get started brewing without having to read a 300-page book, you’ve come to the right spot.

 Together, we’ll cover the basics of what you need to know to get started, including tips and tricks to make your first brew day a breeze.